BetterThanTomorrow/calva/docs/site/notebooks.md

 Running cells sends them to the REPL and pretty prints the results.
 If the return is a string that starts with `<html` it will be displayed in an html webview.

+Forms inside `(comment)` blocks get shown as their own cells.
+When adding code blocks in between those cells they get saved with the same indentation as the first form.